 Twitter may be more useful as a research tool than a classroom communication tool.
 Students could research a current event through the eyes of Twitter; natural disasters and political movements are often better-documented on Twitter than on traditional news sources.
 With the rise of citizen journalism, many eyewitnesses use Twitter to give moment-by-moment accounts of what's happening.
 If you do want to use Twitter as an in-class communication platform, you might want to consider a product like GroupTweet, which let's students join the conversation without "following" you or their classmates, adding a layer of privacy and safety.
 When using it as a class, though, make sure you set up ground rules for language and respect, as teens may be used to using Twitter for more casual communication.Continue reading Show less

-Twitter is an online social networking and microblogging platform that allows users to communicate through 140-character messages on a computer or smartphone.
-It's used by millions of people worldwide to keep up with news, gossip, events, weather -- you name it, it's being talked about on Twitter.
+Twitter is an online social networking and communication platform that allows users to communicate through 280-character messages, called "tweets," on an internet-connected device.
+You can also include photos, videos, GIFs, and links with your messages, or create a poll.
+Twitter is used by millions of people worldwide to keep up with news, gossip, events, weather -- you name it, it's being talked about on Twitter.

-Once you sign up with an email and password, you'll be directed to start "following" people.
-The people you follow will show up in your Timeline, a scrolling list of real-time tweets.
+Once you sign up with an email and a password, you'll be directed to start "following" people.
+The people you follow will show up in your timeline, a scrolling list of real-time tweets.
 When you tweet, the people who follow you will see your tweets in their timeline.
 Those are the nuts and bolts of this platform -- it's pretty basic!
-You can organize the people you follow into groups (e.g., Ms. Johnson's World History Period 5) and view tweets separately this way.
-It's also possible to search Twitter for certain terms or hashtags -- for example, #Congress or #Obama.
-Hashtags are also used for topic-specific discussions (often held weekly) in various fields such as the weekly education chats #edchat, #ellchat, and #sschat.Continue reading Show less
+It's also possible to search Twitter for certain terms or hashtags -- for example, #Congress or #EdTech.
+Hashtags are also used for topic-specific discussions (often held weekly) in various fields such as weekly education chats: #edchat, #ellchat, and #sschat.Continue reading Show less

 Key Standards Supported